Master of Information Technology

-Eligible candidates in the Master of Information Technology may undetake a research pathway or information technology project in their final semester, using the knowledge gained during the course.
+All candidates in the Master of Information Technology are required to undertake an information technology capstone project or a research pathway using the knowledge gained during the course.

 Course outcomes and further study

-The Master of Information Technology is recognised as an industry relevant award, and it has been accredited by the Australian Computer Society (ACS) http://www.acs.org.au/ as a Professional level course in information technology.
+The Master of Information Technology has been developed under the guidelines of the Australian Computer Society (ACS) http://www.acs.org.au/ and has been accredited by the ACS as a professional level course in Information Technology.

 The University of Sydney is a research intensive institution with a strong track record of technology transfer and commercialisation.
 Research activities in the School of Information Technologies focus on algorithmics and applications, enterprise computing, human-centred computing, and IT applications in health care.
 If you would like to be part of Sydney's IT research community, you may consider applying for admission to a higher degree by research.
 Students completing a research degree undertake supervised research and submit a written thesis at the completion of their studies in the degree of Master of Philosophy or Doctor of Philosophy